In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake. Here’s what happened.

 After a rushed recital, we packed our kit into two cars and drove out of Keswick, past Derwentwater and Bassenthwaite, before turning off the main road and climbing up into the fells where the clouds began to darken overhead.
 I turned up the heating and shuffled some feel-good music, reluctant to dwell on Coleridge’s description of these mountains as ‘Monsters’ performing ‘deeds of darkness, weather plots and storm conspiracies’, when he made the same journey from Greta Hall to Wast Water in August 1802.

-After an hour or so, we dropped down out of the clouds, towards Wast Water which Wordsworth described in his Guide to the Lakes as ‘a long, narrow, stern and desolate lake’, but as we unpacked the cars and took in the epic views of Great Gable, Scafell Pike and the Screes, we felt anything – everything – but desolate.
+After an hour or so, we dropped down out of the clouds, towards Wast Water which Wordsworth described in his Guide to the Lakes as ‘a long, narrow, stern and desolate lake’.
+But as we unpacked the cars and took in the epic views of Great Gable, Scafell Pike and the Screes, we felt anything – everything – but desolate.
+The surface was still, despite the clouds and strong chance of rain.
+In fact, this could have been the exact same view which Coleridge found on 4 August 1802 when he reached Wast Water and discovered the ‘glory of reflections’, ‘a whole new world of images’ reflected back at him.

 We scrambled down the hill and took our first steps into the lake.
 Wast Water is known as not only England’s deepest lake – 258 feet to be exact – but also one of the coldest.
-Despite being the middle of June, the temperature was still somewhere between 11 and 12 degrees.
+Despite being the middle of June, the temperature was somewhere between 11 and 12 degrees.
 Those of us who could wore thermal wetsuits.
 The rest of us hoped for the best.

 And I have felt